 Email Newsletters are not Read

-They might be ‘opened’ and ‘scanned’ like other digital text online, but if you are under the delusion that your ‘audience’ of 20,000 email subscribers are reading your newsletter, will then you are under the delusion that your subscribers are reading your newsletter.
+They might be opened and scanned like other digital text online, but if you are under the delusion that your ‘audience’ of 20,000 email subscribers are reading your newsletter, well, you are under the delusion that your subscribers are reading your newsletter.

 Email Newsletters are Persnickety

 If you’re going to insist that people subscribe to your newsletter to read what you have to say, you missed the whole blogging revolution and need to relearn its lessons.